 Hey guys!
 Today I’ve got a fun DIY piggy bank jar upcycle.
-I’ve been wanting to get Ramona a piggy bank for a while.
+I’ve been wanting to get R a piggy bank for a while.
 I’m really into personal finance and think it’s never too young to start learning about money and money management.

 She doesn’t get an allowance or anything (she’s 3), but sometimes she gets a few quarters for helping with various things.
 And sometimes my dad takes her to one of the buildings he manages, and she helps water the lobby plants.
 She gets paid for that in four quarters 🙂

 I decided to seize this accumulation of money at her first job by getting her a piggy bank.
 I even almost picked one up at Target, but I didn’t find any I liked.
 So I thought maybe we could make one together.

 I popped down to my craft closet to sort through my massive collection of clean glass jars.
 You guys, I cannot throw them away.
 They are perfect good glass jars.
 I always remove the labels and clean the jars out after emptying pickles, jalapenos, etc. It’s a problem.

 I usually use them for plant stuff, but I have accumulated so many that I needed to get a bit more creative!
 The particular jar I used for this DIY was a jar of jalapenos.
 I decided to run with it!

 - Upcycled glass jar